Create Counter project

 src/lib.rs is where any previous modules are exposed and made accessible.

-/scripts
+/scripts directory

-directory contains sample scripts
+The /scripts directory contains sample scripts

 deploy.js - This is a sample script to deploy a compiled contract to the blockchain.